-- It is not intended to modify the structure or perform any purpose of the body.
+- It is not intended to alter the structure or purpose of the body.

-If the software you use is designed to be used by healthcare professionals to diagnose, treat, or manage patient information in hospitals and other medical facilities, the FDA is likely to consider the software to be medical devices subject to regulatory review.
+If your program is intended to be utilized by healthcare professionals to diagnose, treat or manage patient data in hospitals, the FDA is likely to consider the software to be medical devices that are subject to review under the regulations.